 I was amazed to learn that here in the UK there are approximately 10 different sizes and shapes of ostomy pouches, therefore it is not so easy to buy the right size and shape of cover.
-Let me show you how easy it is to make your own ostomy pouch cover!!
+Let me show you how easy it is to make your own ostomy bag cover pattern!!

-I was recently asked to make some ostomoy pouch covers for a fellow Mum in the local community – after a hard few months receiving treatment for cancer she is cancer free.
-Her lasting marks are scars from surgery and an ostomy pouch, the least I can do is make her some covers.
+I was recently asked to make some ostomy pouch covers for a fellow Mum in the local community – after a hard few months receiving treatment for cancer she is cancer free.
+Her lasting marks are scars from surgery and an ostomy pouch, the least I can do is make her some covers out of soft fabric.
 When I shared with her my prototype she immediately put it on and remarked about the difference with having soft fabric against her skin as opposed to the plastic of the bag.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 If you like video tutorials check out my you tube video How to make an ostomoy pouch cover.

 Let’s start with making a pattern for your ostomy pouch.
 Grab two pencils and a piece of paper.
 Place the ostomy pouch onto your paper.
 Hold your two pencils together and draw around the pouch.

 So we need to add a circular opening, I have used a mug as a template.
 Do play with some scraps of fabric to check the circular opening size.
 My first ostomy pouch cover had too large an opening.
 Place the mug over the circular part of the ostomy pouch, pull the pouch put from below and draw the circular opening onto the paper template.